 CAROLYN WICKWIRE is a New Mexico-based actor who works in theatre, film, and television.
 She has won awards for her work in Beauty Queen of Leenane and in The Women.
-She recently appeared in Enchanted April and Deathtrap after moving to New Mexico in 2015.
-Other recent roles include Superior Donuts and The Grapes of Wrath in Dallas, TX.
-Her most recent film role was in Manglehorn with Al Pacino.
-She recently appeared in Better Call Saul and had a recurring role in the TV drama Prison Break and was on In Plain Sight.
+She has appeared in several local theater productions since moving to New Mexico in 2015.
+Her most recent film roles were in Manglehorn with Al Pacino and Fast Color.
+She recently appeared in Better Call Saul and Longmire and had a recurring role in the TV drama Prison Break and was on In Plain Sight.
 She is represented by The O' agency in Albuquerque..

 She began her professional acting career after the age of 50, and quickly became established on the local acting scene.
 For her full resume see www.carolynwickwire.com.

 Member of SAG-AFTRA, the Albuquerque Theatre Guild and New Mexico Women in Film; Co-Facilitator of the Playwrights Circle of the Albuquerque Theatre Guild.